 We are very happy using Get Your Guide in activities in cities that we visit.
 We love their ‘best price guarantee’ which means if we find the same activity by the same local tour operator in the same currency for less they will refund the difference.
 Currently they offer over 35,000 activities in over 7,600 locations.

 The closest airport to Granada is Managua (the capital of Nicaragua).
-For cheap international flights to Nicaragua click here for more information.

 The cost of a taxi from Managua to Granada is around USD40 to USD50.
 It is recommended to reconfirm the price clearly before booking a taxi.